 2. Take advantage of payment retries

-It’s impossible to keep up with the +2,000 types of credit card declines, especially if you're trying to do it manually.
+It’s impossible to keep up with all the types of credit card declines, especially if you're trying to do it manually.
 Automating transaction retries can help you recover soft declines when they’re most likely to occur.

 For example, Recurly uses machine learning to leverage different days and times of day to retry cards, providing our customers with a much higher recovered invoice percentage.